scratchrealm/protocaas-old2/doc/host_compute_resource.md

 * Time: the maximum time to allow for a single job (impacts job scheduling) (e.g., `5:00:00` for 5 hours)
 * Other options: any other options to pass to the `srun` command (e.g., `--gpus=1`)

+Don't forget to restart your compute resource node after making changes to the web interface.

 ## Configuring apps to use AWS Batch

 To use AWS Batch, you will need to set up an AWS Batch compute environment and job queue.
 You will also need to set up an AWS Batch job definition for each app you want to use.
 The job definition should be configured to use the appropriate docker image for the app.
 If you are a beta tester, you can reach out to the authors for help configuring this.